Europeans shun risky investment for safe life insurance

 Allianz, Europe’s No.1 insurer, made an operating profit of 2.37 billion euros ($2.88 billion) in the second quarter, up 2.8 percent on a year ago, and ahead of the 2.2 billion penciled in by analysts, it said on Friday.

-Second-ranked Axa also beat expectations with net income of 2.6 billion euros in the first six months of the year, surpassing analysts’ average forecast of 2.11 billion euros.
+Second-ranked Axa also beat forecasts with net income of 2.6 billion euros in the first six months of the year, outstripping the 2.11 billion euros expected by analysts.

 Both companies benefited from resilient sales of traditional life insurance contracts which carry little or no investment risk, in contrast to products such as unit-linked policies where customer returns depend entirely on market performance.